 PhD New York University

 Cheryl Wakslak’s research focuses on how people interact with others across various forms of distance.
-Much of her recent research looks at communication, exploring when people use more "big-picture" abstract language versus more specific language, and how this influences the way they are perceived by others.
-Projects here focus especially on the role of gender, power, and perceptions of leadership and future potential.
+Much of her recent research looks at communication, exploring when people use more big-picture, abstract language versus more specific language, and how this influences the way they are perceived by others.
+Projects here focus especially on the role of gender, power, diversity, and perceptions of leadership and future potential.
 Cheryl is further interested in how these dynamics -- and other communication signals -- play out in the entrepreneurial space.
 She explores these interests using a variety of approaches, including experiments, field studies, and archival data analysis.